Can it be walked on?

 Grass can be removed by a variety of methods.
 There are turf cutters that can cut and lift existing lawns.
 Spades can be used (from experience this may involve some surprisingly strenuous muscle work and an aching back), as can biodegradable glyphosate weed killer while it is still licensed for home use.
 Covering lawns with a light-proof covering is also a possible method.

-The lawns at Reading had the top 6cm of soil removed before planting.
+The experimental lawns at had the top 6cm of soil removed before planting.
 This was to remove the fertile topsoil and expose the less fertile subsoil.
 In the process it also removed the topsoil seed bank and provided a ready-made space in which to place the plants used to make the lawn.

 Is it pet proof?